 The soiree got hopping some time after sundown.
 The White Russians were flowing; Creedence was blaring.

-This weeks Lebowski Fest (Feb.
-25-26) seems an ecstatic mass-scale version of the Dude-centric house party.
+This week's Lebowski Fest seems an ecstatic mass-scale version of the Dude-centric house party.
 Several Lebowski Fests take place throughout the nation each year.